 2. Weight Loss

-Fibre-rich fig can be a great snack or mid-morning snack, especially for those on a diet.
+Fibre-rich figs can be a great mid-morning snack, especially for those on a diet.
 Dried Anjeer is a delicious and nutritious snack.
 2 or 3 dried figs will keep you fuller for longer, allowing you to keep long gaps between meals.

 3. Develop Antioxidant

-Polyphenols, which are plant components that protect us from harm, are abundant in figs, especially ripe ones.
+Polyphenols, plant components that protect us from harm, are abundant in figs, especially ripe ones.
 These substances have protective antioxidant characteristics, which means they help prevent oxygen from interacting with other chemicals and causing damage to cells and tissues.
-They are therefore essential for oxidation management.
+They are, therefore, essential for oxidation management.

 4. Could Help In Lowering Blood Pressure

-Fast-food consumption is on the rise, which may contribute to high blood pressure issues.
-Potassium levels in the body are frequently out of equilibrium as a result of high blood pressure.
-Because figs are a good source of potassium, they can help to naturally raise potassium levels, which may help to control blood pressure.
+Fast-food consumption is rising, which may contribute to high blood pressure issues.
+Potassium levels in the body are frequently out of equilibrium due to high blood pressure.
+Because figs are a good source of potassium, they can help raise potassium levels naturally, which may help control blood pressure.